Saturday, March 21, 2020

 And this is goood art direction too; it was one of five Oscar nominations the film got, winning for the movie's cinematography, although ironically it was the movie's score by David Raksin that somehow wasn't nominated, that most people at the time took from the film.
 Oddly, I find the score kind of an underplayed and quiet score for most of the film; reminds me a lot of Trent Reznor's & Atticus Ross's score for "The Social Network" in how it somehow sticks out and yet much of the movie is weirdly quiet, especially for a Preminger film.
 Preminger doesn't have a lot of distinguishing characteristics between films, but he often had very pronounced scores, and usually quite contemporary ones for the time, "Anatomy of a Murder" or "The Man With the Golden Arm" have very infamous scores that almost play like characters themselves in the movies, but here, it's not needed.

-In fact the two characters that are represented not through actors are, well, other then the girl who it turns out is actually dead, are the aforementioned, and a distinctve clock that represents Lydecker.
+In fact the two characters that are represented not through actors, but through objects.
+The aforementioned Laura, of course is represented by the painting, and Lydecker is represented by a distinctive clock.
 A present that he gave to Laura, a rare copy of one that he has in his own home.
 That's actually my favorite storytelling aspect of the movie, one that I don't see get used as much anymore, where we associate objects with specific characters.
-The screenplay is credited to a few people but according to legend Ring Lardner, Jr. actually did the last uncredited rewrite on the script and you can tell."Laura" has enough great lines to compete with anything Bogart said in his great noirs or anything Billy Wilder helped write.
+The screenplay is credited to a few people but according to legend, Ring Lardner, Jr. actually did the last uncredited rewrite on the script and you can tell."Laura" has enough great lines to compete with anything Bogart said in his great noirs or anything Billy Wilder helped write.

 I guess part of it is that it's somewhat forgotten.
 I don't ever hear this movie brought up these days; it even gets forgotten among film noir buffs a lot who are often more intrigued by the really hard-boiled stuff of that time, myself included in that group; I've got a few Raymond Chandler audiobooks I've been going through as well.
 Either that or some of the deeper cuts in that film noir era.
 "The Big Sleep", "Detour", "He Walked By Night", "Night and the City", "The Naked City" those kind of films that in hindsight might seem more influential at large.
 I think that helps make Laura stand out though.
 It's far more unique and absurd then those movies.
 It's not quite a parody of film noir, which barely existed at the time, but it takes more unique chances then most of those other films did.
 It's such a high society, glamorous, absurd, camp, look at murder that it becomes far more difficult to pin it down then other similar films of the era.